Thomas Brodrick (Royal Navy officer): Life

-On the following 14 February (1759) he was promoted to the rank of Vice admiral, and was shortly afterwards superseded by Admiral Edward Boscawen, under whom he commanded during the blockade of Toulon, and in the action of 18–19 August, culminating in the burning or capture of the French ships in Lagos Bay.
-When Boscawen returned to England, Brodrick blockaded the French ships at Cadiz so closely, that even the friendly Spaniards could not resist making them the subject of insolent ridicule.
+On the following 14 February (1759) he was promoted to the rank of vice admiral, and was shortly afterwards superseded by Admiral Edward Boscawen, under whom he commanded during the blockade of Toulon, and in the action of 18–19 August, culminating in the burning or capture of the French ships in Lagos Bay.
+When Boscawen returned to England, Brodrick blockaded the French ships at Cádiz so closely, that even the friendly Spaniards could not resist making them the subject of insolent ridicule.
 They are said to have stuck up a notice in some such terms as "For sale, eight French men-of-war.
-For particulars apply to Vice-admiral Brodrick".
-The French ships did not stir out till the passage was cleared for them by a gale of wind, which compelled the blockading squadron to put into Gibraltar.
+For particulars apply to vice-admiral Brodrick".
+The French ships did not stir out till the passage was cleared for them by a gale, which compelled the blockading squadron to put into Gibraltar.
 Brodrick then returned to England.
-He had no further employment, and died 1 January 1769 of cancer in the face.
+He had no further employment, but sat for the family borough of Midleton in the Parliament of Ireland from 1761 to 1768.
+He died 1 January 1769 of cancer in the face.
+He is buried at St. Nicholas's church, Peper Harrow, Surrey, where there is a memorial to him.